COBA-NIH/i2kconference/virtual.md

 ***I’m a developer of an open source tool that I want to teach people about- how do I get involved?***

-Please sign up via the Airtable link above\!
+While workshop submission for 2024 is now closed, here's how we do things if you want to present next year!

 You will be asked for a bit of demographic information, as well as information about the workshop you plan to teach, specifically

 * The title and presenter list